scylladb/scylladb-docs-developers/docs/source/getting-started/differentiators.rst

 ScyllaDB completely bypasses the Linux cache during reads and uses its own highly efficient row-based integrated internal cache instead.
 This unified cache can dynamically tune itself to any workload.

-This provides ScyllaDB the control needed to deliver ultra-low latency without an external cache It enables each ScyllaDB node to serve more data, which in turn lets users run smaller clusters of more powerful nodes with larger disks.
+This provides ScyllaDB the control needed to deliver ultra-low latency without an external cache.
+It enables each ScyllaDB node to serve more data, which in turn lets users run smaller clusters of more powerful nodes with larger disks.

 `Learn more about our internal cache <https://www.scylladb.com/2024/01/08/inside-scylladbs-internal-cache/>`_